 …or at least they can last for a very long time.
 Things that take a few seconds to post are often nearly impossible to take down once they’ve been cached or archived.
 Even if something gets taken down from one site, it could show up on other domains that syndicate or scrape content.

-Protecting yourself from damaging information means strengthening and promoting a positive reputation that becomes permanently ingrained in your digital profile.
+Our online reputation management service for individuals is designed to protect you from damaging information.
+We strengthen and promote a positive reputation that becomes permanently ingrained in your digital profile.

 Online Reputations Have Offline Impacts